Tesco Bank Credit Card

 A collaborative project with Tesco Bank.

 Prototyping and user testing was key to the project’s success.
 Initially we created visuals of a simplified two-step process for desktop and mobile.
-We then created a responsive test site based on approved visuals that allowed the tester to proceed through each page of the form in order to help refine and re-shape the design and build recommendations we were making.
+We then created a responsive test site based on approved visuals that allowed the tester to proceed through each page of the form in order to help refine and re-shape the design and build the recommendations we were making.

 Best in Class.